-Roasted squash, smoked chickpeas and gently warming spices give what I think is a lovely autumnal twist on hummus.
+Roasted squash and smoked chickpeas give what I think is a lovely autumnal twist on hummus.

-I have a real love affair with hummus: not the insipid sludgy stuff that is sold in the shops but the simple magnificence of a home-made hummus.
+I have a real love affair with hummus: not the insipid, grey sludgy goo that is sold in the shops but the simple magnificence of a home-made hummus that bursts with flavour and texture.

 This is a full-on autumnal hummus: roasted butternut squash, smoked chick peas, plenty of garlic and olive oil and a hit of smoked paprika.

-I like to use smoked chickpeas in hummus as it adds such an excellent flavour and really livens it up, but you can use unsmoked chickpeas.
-My recipe for smoked hummus is here.
+I like to use some smoked chickpeas in hummus as it adds such an excellent flavour and really livens it up, but you can use unsmoked chickpeas for a really tasty hummus.

-The chickpeas were simply smoked over oak chips in my indoor hob-top smoker for just over 10 minutes and left to cool in the smoker before using.
+If you want to smoke chickpeas, drain them and place on foil over oak chips for about 10-15 minutes.
+I use my indoor hob-top smoker and leave the chickpeas to cool in the smoker before using.
 I sometimes pop in extra garlic cloves to smoke with the chickpeas.

 You don’t need to smoke the chickpeas of course, as this hummus is lovely with chickpeas straight from the can.